 Learn how to add support for new blockchain accounts as 3ID authentication methods in 3ID Connect.

-Ceramic Network is built to be blockchain-agnostic and multi-platform, with any key able to create and manage Ceramic documents.
-Ceramic documents are authored by DIDs (decentralized identifiers), which can be managed by any key.
+Ceramic Network is built to be blockchain-agnostic and multi-platform, with any key able to create and manage Ceramic streams.
+Ceramic streams are authored by DIDs (decentralized identifiers), which can be managed by any key.

 New blockchains can be supported through a few simple steps to add the keys and signing methods as a valid authentication method in 3ID Connect.
 As of this writing, Ethereum, Filecoin, Cosmos and EOS are already supported with several more in progress.
 This tutorial will detail how to add support for new blockchains.

 Try a demo of 3ID Connect here.
 This is the final part of a three-part series on 3ID Connect.
 Previous posts: